 The degree requires 15 hours of core coursework on big data analytics in business, visual analytics, computing, statistics and operations research essentials.
-An additional 15 hours of electives provide students with the flexibility to focus on specific areas of interest within the analytics discipline and are selected from one of two tracks:
+An additional 15 hours of electives provide students with the flexibility to focus on specific areas of interest within the analytics discipline and are selected from one of three tracks:

 Analytical Tools - The Analytical Tools track focuses on the quantitative methodology: how to select, build, solve and analyze models using methodology, regression, forecasting, data mining, machine learning, optimization, stochastics and simulation.